Activities at Blue Monkey, 5 Star Luxury Holiday Cottage

-Gig training occurs over the summer and guests can receive free tuition from the Cawsand Club.
+A great Cornish tradition, gig training takes place over the summer and guests can receive free tuition from the Cawsand Club.
 Just pop along and enquire.

-The PGA course at St Mellion is a only 45 minutes drive from Blue Monkey.
+The famous PGA course at St Mellion is also a only 45 minutes drive from Blue Monkey.
 St Mellion International Resort (01579 352 022).

 Fishing Trips & Tamar Cruises (01752 253 153)

 For the more adventurous, why not learn to fly at Peranporth Flying Club!
-Trial lessons from only £110 the flying club is 1h 20m drive away at St Agnes.
+Trial lessons from only £110 and the club is 1h 20m drive away at St Agnes.